nulfrost/precis/CONTRIBUTING.md

 ## Environment Variables

-TODO
+Make a copy of the `.env.example` file and rename it to `.env`.
+Fill in the necessary environment variables.

 ## Running the Project

 Depending on what you're improving or fixing, you can run the following commands:

-- `pnpm dev` - Run the API and frontend together
+- `pnpm dev` - Run the API, Drizzle Studio and the Frontend
 - `pnpm dev:web` - Run the frontend only
 - `pnpm dev:api` - Run the API only